Last reviewed on 4th July 2021

-The majority of lenders tend to stay away from properties which are let to family members, simply because of the risks involved.
+The majority of lenders tend to stay away from properties that are let to family members.
+This is simply because of the risks involved.
 It can be difficult when you need a mortgage in these circumstances, but it certainly isn’t impossible.

 What is a regulated buy to let mortgage?

-If a buy to let is regulated, it falls under tighter guidelines as opposed to regular buy to let.
-Regulated buy to let mortgages are regulated by the FCA and therefore borrowers do have to jump through many more hoops in comparison with a conventional buy to let mortgage.
+If a buy to let mortgage is regulated, it falls under tighter guidelines as opposed to a regular buy to let.
+Regulated buy to let mortgages are regulated by the FCA.
+As a result, the application process will be strict in comparison with a conventional buy to let mortgage.

-Common examples of regulated buy to let can be found below:
+Common examples of regulated buy to let include:

 - A landlord is renting a property to a sibling/siblings